 Being so general, the approach needs to be specified in order to inspire original applications.
 The body of empirical literature that takes inspiration from the capability approach is now numerically impressive.
 As noted in Robeyns (2006) and Schokkaert (2007b), in many cases the empirical studies are essentially similar, but for terminology, to the sociological studies of living conditions.
-But there are more original applications, e.g., when an evaluation of development programs that takes account of capabilities is contrasted with cost-benefit analysis (Alkire 2002) or when a list of basic capabilities is enshrined in a theory of what a just society should provide to all citizens (Nussbaum 2000).
+But there are more original applications, e.g., when an evaluation of development programs that takes account of capabilities is contrasted with cost-benefit analysis (Alkire 2002), when a poverty rate is corrected in order to take account of the extra expenses borne by disabled persons (Kuklys 2005), or when a list of basic capabilities is enshrined in a theory of what a just society should provide to all citizens (Nussbaum 2000).
 More generally, all studies which seek to incorporate multiple dimensions of quality of life into the evaluation of individual and social situations can be considered, broadly speaking, as pertaining to this approach.